sanjana0322/Aurora-Applied-AI-ML-Engineer-Take-Home/README.md

 6. **Feedback loop**: Learn from user corrections
 7. **Caching**: Cache repeated questions
 8. **Analytics**: Track question types and success rate

+## Bonus 2: Data Insights & Observed Anomalies

+During manual review of a subset of the 3,349-member message dataset, several practical inconsistencies and operational issues surfaced.
+These observations come from typical developer spot-checks and represent the kinds of real-world data imperfections that influence the design of the question-answering system.

+Although not an exhaustive audit, these findings highlight areas where validation, normalization, and operational workflows could be improved.

+ ### 1. Billing Irregularities & Duplicate Charges

+Several entries involve members flagging issues such as:

+- duplicate hotel or service charges

+- unexpected billing amounts

+- confusion around refunds or pending payments

+These inconsistencies often required support follow-ups, indicating that billing validation and reconciliation processes could benefit from additional safeguards.

+### 2. Contact Information Problems

+Across multiple messages, users submitted repeated updates to their contact details.
+A few patterns stood out:

+- email addresses missing "@" or domain parts

+- incomplete or incorrectly formatted phone numbers

+- repeated submissions of corrected addresses

+This suggests the need for stronger input validation and editable profile confirmation flows.

+### 3. Reservation Date & Timing Mix-Ups

+A large portion of user messages revolve around fixing or clarifying reservation details:

+- correcting booking dates

+- confirming time ranges

+- resolving time-zone misunderstandings

+- identifying missed or mismatched event times

+These patterns indicate that the current scheduling and confirmation workflow may not clearly communicate finalized booking information.

+### 4. Name Formatting & Encoding Issues

+Some records displayed issues where user names appeared improperly encoded or partially missing characters, for example:

+- "Hans Mller" instead of "Hans Müller"

+- inconsistent casing (uppercase/lowercase variations)

+- extra spaces or missing spacing between first and last names

+These inconsistencies suggest that Unicode normalization and stricter user name validation could improve data quality.

+### 5. Lost or Unconfirmed Bookings

+Message threads show repeated cases where users:

+- lost access to tickets

+- needed urgent re-confirmation

+- had incomplete itineraries

+- believed a reservation was made when it wasn’t fully processed

+This kind of uncertainty creates extra workload for support agents and highlights opportunities for automated confirmation checks.

+### 6. Repeated or Unusual Preference Requests

+Some users frequently emphasize specific preferences, such as:

+- dietary restrictions

+- seat types (aisle, window, premium)

+- loyalty point usage

+- specific in-room amenities

+These preferences appear inconsistently stored or recognized across interactions, resulting in repetitive clarification messages.

+### 7. Service or Experience Failures

+A handful of messages mention:

+- incorrect or missing amenities

+- payment failures

+- wrong gifts or surprise arrangements

+- disappointing service experiences (“artist didn’t meet expectations”, “reservation credentials didn’t work”)

+These notes usually triggered follow-up action, suggesting that automated validation or tighter coordination with vendors could reduce failures.

+## Summary

+Overall, the dataset reflects natural inconsistencies that appear in real member-support environments—ranging from data-entry issues to workflow gaps.
+Addressing these areas through better frontend validation, improved encoding handling, clearer booking confirmations, and consistent preference tracking could significantly reduce friction for both members and support teams.

+These insights also guided how this QA system was designed, especially in terms of handling incomplete inputs, inconsistent text formats, and ambiguous message context.